Terry Blade

+Terry Blade is an American singer-songwriter and music video director based in the Chicago metropolitan area.
+He has released multiple studio albums, including American Descendant of Slavery, the Album (2021), Neo Queer (2022), Ethos: Son of a Sharecropper (2023), and Chicago Kinfolk: The Juke Joint Blues (2025).

+His work frequently incorporates archival audio, explores themes of race, sexuality, and inter-generational memory, and has been highlighted by reviewers for its minimalist production and baritone vocal delivery.

+His work has also received recognition, premiering at the Tribeca Film Festival, and winning a Clio Music Award for Use of Music Craft, a Shorty Impact Award for Arts & Culture, First Place in the Blues category of the 2023 American Songwriter Song Contest, and the First Place Grand Prize in Non-Fiction of the 2026 Next Generation Indie Book Awards.

 Early life

 Blade was born and raised in Washington, DC.
 His family heritage is rooted in the American South; his grandparents were from the region, and his grandfather specifically hailed from Colerain, North Carolina.
-His great-grandfather was a sharecropper, and his grandfather was taken out of school at a young age to work.
+He has stated that his great-grandfather was a sharecropper, and his grandfather was taken out of school at a young age to work.

-By age 12, Blade had regularly experienced homophobia.
+Blade has discussed regularly experiencing homophobia by the age of 12.
 He has stated that growing up Black, gay, and gender non-conforming was "rough" and "one of the most painful experiences" he "didn't think [he] would survive".

 Blade relocated to Chicago, Illinois.
 He later began keeping a private journal, and in 2020, began turning his journal entries into songs.